-Your gearbox is properly greased at the factory and probably never needs service however, if you run excessive hours pulling heavy loads, it's a good idea to remove the 2 screws from the gearbox cover and re-grease using M.T.H. gear grease or equivalent.
+Your gearbox is properly greased at the factory and probably never needs service, however, if you run excessive hours pulling heavy loads, it's a good idea to remove the gearbox cover and re-grease using M.T.H. gear grease or equivalent.